Kirmy34/HassConfig/README.md

 Watering system using Homeassistant and Raspberry Pi Zero Purpose will be replacing a defect standalone timer currently beeing used to time the watering of my Garden.

+This Repo only contains the Homeassistant configuration files.
+To use it you need a working Homeassistant installation and internet access on the device used.

 Functional Requirements:
   1. Set watering time, days and duration per channel.